Tiny Thompson: Legacy

 Thompson's points percentage in a season of .875, recorded in the 1929–30 season, still remains a record.
 His 38 wins during that season was a Boston record that was eclipsed only in the 1982–83 season, by Pete Peeters (who won 40 of 62 games played); since then, no Bruins goaltender has had more than 37 wins in a season.
 His 14 consecutive wins that regular season also set an NHL record, which has since been tied by 3 other goaltenders.
 Thompson is the all-time Bruins leader for shutouts and goals-against average.
 Thompson held the records for most games played (468) and wins (252) by a Bruins goaltender until 2019, when both records were surpassed by Tuukka Rask.
 Throughout his entire NHL career, Thompson accrued 81 shutouts, which is sixth all-time in NHL history, and was second to only George Hainsworth (who had 94) when Thompson retired.
 He also posted seven shutouts in the playoffs.
 He is fifth all-time in goals-against average, allowing on average only 2.08 per a 60-minute span.
 He led all goaltenders in regular-season games played 10 times, and in regular-season wins five times.
+He was one of the most influential goalies of his era, his former coach Art Ross compared him to Georges Vezina and Jack Adams referred to him as the best goalie in the world.

+He held the most wins in Bruins history until being passed by Tuukka Rask in 2019.
+He still holds the most shutout wins in Bruins history with 74.

 In 1959, Thompson was inducted into the Hockey Hall of Fame.
 He died in Calgary on February 9, 1981.
 He was survived by his wife, Edith, and his daughter, Sandra.

+In 2023 he would be named one of the top 100 Bruins players of all time.